HAMMAS-SALEEM/YummyRecipes/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Many thanks to Microverse whose documentation has been used.
-- Inspiration
-- etc

 ## 📝 License